katskoru/hangman/README.md

 # Hangman Game App

-A simple game in which we log in via auth-firebase, collect data and download from the firebstore and download words from the API.
+A simple game in which we log in via auth-firebase, collect data (results of games) and download from the firebstore database and download words from the API.
-Contains CRUD, Provider State Management, Firebase and more.
+Contains Provider State Management, Firebase authentication, Firebase database usage and more.

 # Getting Started